Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 -

-Forgetting to sanity check your answer.
-If your calculation says a coffee shop earns $50 million a year, something is clearly wrong.
-Always check your answer against common sense.
+Forgetting to sanity check your answer: if your calculation says a coffee shop earns $50 million a year, something is clearly wrong.
+Always check your answer against common sense

 -